cnr-ibba/BIOINFO-guidelines/docs/terminal/ssh.rst

     ServerAliveCountMax=40

-in the previous case, the default values of ``ServerAliveInterval`` and ``ServerAliveCountMax`` are replaced by these new ones, which will be applied only on ``localhost`` (for example, when you use *tunnels* to reach remote *ports* through a firewalled network).
+in the previous case, the default values of ``ServerAliveInterval`` and ``ServerAliveCountMax`` are replaced by these new ones, which will be applied only when connecting to ``localhost`` (for example, when you use *tunnels* to reach remote *ports* through a firewalled network).
 ``Host`` syntax supports wildcards, like ``192.168.1.*`` or ``*.ibba.cnr.it``: in these cases, configurations will be applied on all SSH session matching these patterns.